hvoss-techfak/AutoForge/README.md

 python auto_forge.py --input_image path/to/input_image.jpg --csv_file path/to/materials.csv --output_folder outputs
 ```

-Currently, the height mesh output is in ascii stl format, which Hueforge does not support.
-We will fix this export in an upcoming version. \
-To convert the ascii stl to binary stl, simply import it into [Blender](https://www.blender.org/) (or the 3d program/slicer of your choice) and export it as a stl again.

 ### Command Line Arguments

 - `--config`: *(Optional)* Path to a configuration file with the settings.